Dairy Free Peach Cobbler

 Entertaining doesn’t have a hassle, and having various recipes to be able to prepare for friends who have different diets than you isn’t nearly as challenging as you’d think.
 It can also be delicious!

-If you want to make this deliciousness for a crowd, here are some tips and tricks:
+If you want to make this deliciousness for a crowd, here are some things I might do:

 - Double the recipe for a crowd.
 I don’t know about you, but I never want to run out of dessert, especially when it’s one as delectable as this one.

-- Double the topping, if you like a lot of the biscuit topping.
+- Double the topping, if you like a lot of that biscuity goodness.

 Frequently Asked Questions